ratatui/ratatui-website/src/tutorial/main.md

 ### Application post-run steps
-Since our `ratatui` has changed the state of the terminal with our [pre-run boilerplate](#Application pre-run steps) (A/N: CHECK THIS WORKS), we need to undo what have did, and put the terminal back to the way we found it.
+Since our `ratatui` has changed the state of the terminal with our [pre-run boilerplate](#application-pre-run-steps), we need to undo what have did, and put the terminal back to the way we found it.

 Most of these functions will simply be the inverse of what we have done above.